 - Canadians, Permanent Residents of Canada, and international MSc and PhD applicants who meet all of the Medical Genetics Graduate Program admission requirements are eligible for the Rotation Program.

-- See the admission requirements for Canadian/USA and International applicants.
+- See the admission requirements for Domestic and International applicants.

 - Successful applicants will have a first class standing in their previous degree; excellent references; and relevant research experience.

-- There is no separate application form for the Rotation Program.
+- There is no separate application form for this Program.

 How does the Rotation Program work?

-Funding: Students selected for this Program will receive a Medical Genetics Rotation Program Award of $26,000 for one year (September 2017 – August 2018).
+Funding: Students selected for this Program will receive a Medical Genetics Rotation Program Award totally $26,000 for one year (September 2018 – August 2019).
 After the first year, the student will receive a stipend of no less than $22,000/year.
 See Medical Genetics Stipend Support.

 Laboratory Rotations: Each selected student will need to identify (and confirm the agreement of) three supervisors for their rotations.
-Final research supervisor acceptance is to be arranged at any point prior to May 1.
-More details will be provided to students with their offer letters.
+Final supervisor acceptance is to be arranged at any point prior to May 1.
+More details will be provided to students in their offer letters.

 Coursework: As with other students in the Medical Genetics Graduate Program, students in the Rotation Program will be required to take a full course-load of 18 credits over the first two terms of their programs.
 Six of the 18 credits will be from MEDG 548, The Directed Studies course.
-Rotation Program students will be graded after each rotation by their rotation supervisors and receive a combined grade at the end of their second term.
+Rotation Program students will be graded after each rotation by their rotation supervisors and receive a combined grade at the end of second term.